Bob settles in

 Our first Winter

-The copper pipes in the winery also split creating leaks throughout the building.
+Due to the extreme cold, the copper pipes in the winery split creating leaks throughout the building.
+We were unable to replace these pipes because there was a shortage of materials at all of the hardware stores throughout northern California and the wait was two to three weeks.
 However, we had Bob and he systematically repaired every broken pipe, by crawling on his back in narrow spaces and welding each pipe back together.
 His talents held us together that very difficult year.

 Having never run a bed and breakfast before, we learned quite a lot that first year.
 One thing we learned was the guests wanted to be able to lock their doors when they left their rooms.
 They could lock their rooms from the inside, but that wasn’t sufficient.
 So, we had Bob add locks to all of the doors.
 I thought it must be a fairly easy job because he zipped through it in half a day and had put deadbolt locks on every bedroom door.
 Later, after Bob was gone, I needed additional locks added and I found out that it wasn’t such a simple job and it was very expensive to have a locksmith come out to do it.
 Sadly, I did not fully appreciate Bob’s talents until I had to hire someone else do the same projects.